ether0/CTReconstruction_Hands_on/README.md

 # CTReconstruction_Hands_on

 This repository contains a modified version of the CT reconstruction code originally developed by [leehoy](https://github.com/leehoy/CTReconstruction.git).
-The primary focus of this project is to improve and adapt the code for specific use cases.
+The primary focus of this project is to adapt the code for specific hands-on sessions.
 Additionally, the phantom data used in this project is generated using the code from [tsadakane's SL3D repository](https://github.com/tsadakane/sl3d.git).

 ## Overview

-This project implements a CT (Computed Tomography) reconstruction algorithm with a simple hands-on projects.
+This project implements a CT (Computed Tomography) reconstruction algorithm with simple hands-on projects.

 ## Requirements